We use some essential cookies to make this website work.

 Signs of vision problems and what to do if your child is struggling

-The purpose of this tool is to ensure every child and young person in a Somerset school receives the support they are entitled to
+A guide to make sure every child and young person in a Somerset school gets the support they need

 Information and advice available in Somerset to identify sensory processing difficulties, and find strategies to help.